taniki/now/pages/candidature fellowship.md

 - ## questions
 	- What would you contribute to a research on automated discrimination by financial institutions in Europe?
 		- > For example: Gather data on insurance premiums to analyze how they vary for subgroups in a specific country, ask specific people to request their personal data under Art.
 15 GDPR and check for patterns, interview industry insiders about their practices, talk to people who’ve had their credit turned down… If you’re unsure about your idea, do send us an e-mail at kayser-bril@algorithmwatch.org.
+		- ### draft
 			- I would like to interview industry insiders, specifically tech people hired by public institutions to either implement data sciences or in-house data analysts and data scientists contributing automation and generalization of algorithms.
 			- I would also like to work with good willing citizens helping less tech savy people to perform administrative tasks.
 There is also the new public work force dedicated to this effort.
 			- My general aim is to describe the widening digital gap induced by the French technocracy.
 			- Modernization
 			- Automation
 			- Computerization
 				- risks for whom
 			- Computer-aided technology
 			- Smartphone
 			- Knowledge
 			- Platform capitalism
 	- What would be your research plan and intermediate steps?
 	- What would you need from other fellows?
 	- Would you need an extra budget to carry out your research?
 Please list each item of expenditure and its cost.